2017 WAS A VERY SPECIAL YEAR FOR PUFFIN WEST

 The Review Process

-We’ll start notifying applicants in mid-January.
+We’ll start notifying early determination applicants in mid-January.
 All applicants should hear about the status of their proposal by the end of May.
-Please read about Early Determination found in our Grant Application and Information document.
-We judge each project on the merits so being reviewed earlier in the process does not increase or decrease your chances of being awarded a grant unless the performance/exhibition date for your project has already passed.
+Please read about Early Determination found in our 2017 Grant Application and Information document.
+We judge each project on the merits, so being reviewed earlier in the process does not increase or decrease your chances of being awarded a grant unless the performance/exhibition date for your project has already passed.

-We will send you an e-mail with our logo shortly after we send out your Grant Award.
-If your project is using a screen for projections of any kind, we will also ask you to use a slide if this is feasible and reasonable to do so.
+Using our logo is encouraged.
+Our Logo can be found on the first page of our website www.puffinwest.org.
+If your project is using a screen for projections of any kind, we will also ask you to use a slide if this is feasible and reasonable to do so and we will send you our logo for that purpose.
 We have many images and formats available.
 Our PFW logo as a brand is well known and is broadly recognized.
-As we are a private foundation we currently do not solicit funds and never have.
+As we are a private foundation, we currently do not solicit funds and never have.
 As that is a fact, there is no quid quo pro.
-Once you have received a Grant, you are now part of the Puffin Foundation West Family.
+Once you have received a Grant, you are now part of the Puffin Foundation West Family as we said previously; it is very interesting that a group of PUFFINS is called a GATHERING; PFW is also asked by some grantees to place an “ad” in their program.
+Many groups provide the ad space for free, and at times PFW does buy print ad space.
+We have a host of ads, which are on file that may be very appropriate for your event.
+You will need to contact us at firstname.lastname@example.org

-We realize that the Foundation’s rolling awards schedule does not always match an applicant’s need for a non-calendar year budget and/or timeline and that many projects may not be finished by the end of the calendar year.
-In these cases, we’ll ask for both a ‘year-end’ report on your Grant for our records, but also request you send a final report when the Puffin funds are used/project is complete/etc. If a project is not completed/finished a year from the date the Grant Award is issued, please take note.
-This is from the Website/Application Packet/Artists Grant Information:
+We realize that the Foundation’s rolling awards schedule does not always match an applicant’s calendar year budget and/or timeline and that many projects may not be finished by the end of the calendar year.
+Our fiscal year ends December 31, your calendar year may end June 30th and etc. In these cases, we’ll ask for both a ‘year-end’ report on your Grant for our records, but also request you send a final report when the Puffin funds are used/project is complete/etc. If a project is not completed/finished a year from the date the Grant Award is issued, please advise by DECEMBER 15TH in writing as to what problem(s) you have encountered.
+We do have the right to recall grant funding (and we have) but we do try to work with you.
+We will send a reminder e-mail in using BCCs to the e-mail on file to all successful applicants in October.
+IF YOUR CONTACT INFORMATION HAS CHANGED FROM THE TIME YOU APPLIED YOU MUST ADVISE US OF SAME!!

-Second, Please mail your final report to PFW by December in the year you have received your grant award.
-We will send a reminder email request to all successful applicants in the fall.
 A narrative of the project you applied for is expected.
 This should include details of the project, how many people worked on the project, how many people attended the project, where it was held and any other details you would like to share.
 This information is held on file in the event that the IRS wishes to review our files to see if the Grant award was used for its stated purpose.
+This is very important as we have to attest on OUR IRS 990PF Tax returned filed on May 15 that all grant awards were utilized for their stated purpose.
+That is why we need your report, as it shifts the burden onto to you.

 One or two graphic images included with our final e-mailed report as attachments and in a jpg format that shows a highlight of your grant could be included in your annual report.
 Sometimes we post final reports on our website under Announcements.
 You may also include copies of fliers and news clipping about the event.